rfc-format/v3grammar/README.md

 # v3grammar
 Versions of the post-V3 grammar used by xml2rfc

 These are snapshots of the grammar used to render published RFCs.

+Each is named after the first version of xml2rfc that used it.
-The versions of xml2rfc used so far are:
+In many cases several version of xml2rfc used the same grammar.

+The verions with the same grammar are grouped together below.

 2.32.0

 2.34.0

 2.35.0

 2.37.0
 2.37.1
 2.37.2